Empathy-Labradors/makegamessa-talk-2018-07-25-/more heart, more humans.md

 ![](img/rosie.jpg)

 ^
 S: That was us, in 2017, looking at some of things we’d designed and built.
+Web sites and apps.
+We realised it wasn't our best work: it wasn't accessible.
+We'd made some bad assumptions.
 We got sad.
 Then we got angry.
 Then we rolled up our sleeves and got to work - we started thinking about how we could do our work better, and help other people to do the same.

 ---